Featured image of post Comment Your Schema

 Not everything needs a comment.
 A column called created_at TIMESTAMP NOT NULL is self-documenting.
 Focus on the columns where the schema doesn’t tell the whole story:

-• Status and type columns — what do the values mean?
-1=active, 2=suspended, 3=closed
+• Status and type columns.
+What do the values mean?
+1=active, 2=suspended, 3=closed.

-• Nullable columns where NULL has meaning — does NULL mean “not set,” “not applicable,” or “ongoing”?
+• Nullable columns where NULL has meaning.
+Does NULL mean “not set,” “not applicable,” or “ongoing”?

-• ID columns that reference other tables without foreign keysowner_id BIGINT COMMENT 'References users.id'
+• ID columns that reference other tables without foreign keys. owner_id BIGINT COMMENT 'References users.id'.

-• Columns with non-obvious unitstotal_cents vs total (dollars? cents? units?), duration (seconds? milliseconds? minutes?)
+• Columns with non-obvious units. total_cents vs total (dollars? cents? units?), duration (seconds? milliseconds? minutes?).

-• Columns with business logic encoded in valuesplan_type TINYINT COMMENT '1=free, 2=starter, 3=pro, 4=enterprise'
+• Columns with business logic encoded in values. plan_type TINYINT COMMENT '1=free, 2=starter, 3=pro, 4=enterprise'.

-• Tables themselves — what does this table represent?
+• Tables themselves.
+What does this table represent?
 One row per what?

 A good table comment answers: “What is one row in this table?”
 A good column comment answers: “What does this value mean when I see it in a query result?”